Jennifer Moyle: Chemiosmotic theory

 One of Moyle's major contributions to the field of biochemistry is her contribution to the development of the chemiosmotic theory.
-Moyle conducted research with Peter Mitchell on chemiosmotic reactions and reaction mechanisms, which led to the development of the theory in 1967.
+Moyle conducted research with Peter Mitchell, at Glynn House, on chemiosmotic reactions and reaction mechanisms, which led to the development of the theory in 1967.
 The chemiosmotic theory explained the mechanism for oxidative phosphorylation, stating that ATP synthesis requires chemiosmosis to function.
 The proton gradient across the inner membrane of the mitochondria is created by the electron transport chain.
 This causes protons to re-enter the mitochondrial matrix through the protein ATP synthase.
 The movement of protons through this enzyme causes mechanical movement and a conformational change in the enzyme that combines ADP and inorganic phosphate to produce ATP.
-The proposal of the chemiosmotic theory was not accepted in the scientific community for over ten years until.
-When It finally was accepted, Peter Mitchell received a nobel prize for their work.
-While the nobel committee recognized Moyle's contributions, she did not receive a nobel prize.
+The proposal of the chemiosmotic theory was not accepted in the scientific community for over ten years.
+When it finally was accepted, Peter Mitchell received a Nobel prize for their work.
+While the Nobel committee recognized Moyle's contributions, she did not receive a Nobel prize.